RaduAlexandru/permuto_sdf/README.md

 $ ./build.sh
 $ ./run.sh
 ```
-This will build a docker container almost everything that is needed.
+This will build a docker image containing almost everything that is needed.

 PermutoSDF also depends on [EasyPBR], [DataLoaders] and [permutohedral_encoding] packages.
 Once you are inside the docker container (after running ./docker/run.sh) they can be easily installed with the following lines: